The United Kingdom has long been a global leader in higher education — blending centuries-old…

 | Health Insurance | €80–€120 | €100–€150 | €40–€70 |

-Hungary is clearly the cheapest overall, especially for Indian and African students on a budget.
+Hungary is the cheapest overall, ideal for Indian, Nigerian, and African students on a budget.

 🧑🏽🤝🧑🏿 Cultural Inclusiveness & Diversity

-- Germany: Large South Asian diaspora, mosques, temples, Indian stores, student support.
+- Germany: Large South Asian diaspora, mosques, temples, Indian stores, strong student support.

-- Sweden: High quality of life, inclusive, LGBTQ+ friendly, but weather can be a challenge.
+- Sweden: Inclusive, LGBTQ+ friendly, high quality of life, weather can be challenging.

-- Hungary: Smaller communities but welcoming, more conservative, easy visa extensions.
+- Hungary: Smaller communities, welcoming, conservative, easy visa extensions.

-🕌 Churches, temples, and halal/kosher food available in major cities across all three.
+🕌 Religious options (mosques, temples, halal/kosher food) are available in major cities across all three countries.

-- Always check visa timelines and financial proof requirements (varies by country)
+- Check visa timelines and financial proof requirements carefully.

 Thank you for your sharing.
 I am worried that I lack creative ideas.
 It is your article that makes me full of hope.
 Thank you.
 But, I have a question, can you help me?